 - Teams: Users can be assigned to one or more units, limiting the scope of what they can see when assigned to a specific team.
 The focus of a team can vary based on the portfolio, the project, or the iteration.

 - Processes and Types: For Azure Boards, Azure DevOps provides a few generic and customized templates.
-Basic, agile, scrum, and CMMI are the four built-in process types for boards.
-The project’s process categories apply to boards, but teams can have their boards display work items in alternative ways.
+Basic, agile, scrum and CMMI are the four built-in process types for boards.
+In this way, the project’s process categories apply to boards, but teams can have their boards display work items in alternative ways.